hritikaggarwal2/husky-buddy/web/src/components/_README.md

 ## Why this folder?

-- Add individual components in this folder.
-Things like FancyButton, SearchBar, ListItem etc.
+- Add individual components/widgets (that do not take up the full-page) in this folder.
+- Things like FancyButton, SearchBar, ListItem etc.

 ## Conventions inside this folder